The Normal

 The Normal is the recording artist name used by English music producer Daniel Miller, a film editor at the time, who is best known as the founder of the record label Mute Records.
+The project encompassed the industrial, synthpunk, and minimal synth, and existed from 1978 to 1980.
+The project is most known for its debut single, "Warm Leatherette", which would notably be covered by Grace Jones, Duran Duran, and Trent Reznor and Atticus Ross of Nine Inch Nails, and was also featured in the American horror film Antebellum (2020).

 Background

 In 1977, Miller had split up with his girlfriend.
 A friend suggested that he read a book the friend himself had just finished.
 The book was Crash (1973) by J. G. Ballard.
 He felt that Ballard's writing took him five minutes into the future; the novel was to be a major influence in the music he would produce as The Normal.

 Miller was disillusioned by the fact you needed to learn three chords to be in a punk band, so he decided to purchase a synthesiser.
 His thinking was that you only needed to learn to press one key on a synthesiser.
 After buying a Korg 700s synthesiser from Macari's music shop in London, Miller recorded and released a single under the name The Normal.
 This was "T.V.O.D."/"Warm Leatherette".
 Both tracks were minimalist electronic songs influenced by the Crash novel.
 He wanted the sound of the recordings to be visual, like driving along a highway between large buildings then going through a tunnel.

-The single was recorded in Daniel Miller's house using a TEAC four track tape recorder and the Korg mini700s synthesiser.
+The single was recorded in Daniel Miller's house using a TEAC four track tape recorder and the Korg miniKORG 700S synthesiser.

-"Live at West Runton Pavilion", The Normal's second release, done with another Mute Records act, Robert Rental, wasn't well received.
+"Live at West Runton Pavilion", The Normal's second release, done with another Mute Records act, Robert Rental, was not well received.
 A strange release, it was a one-sided album (side two was left blank) of improvised electronic noises, in a plain purple dust jacket.
 Marat Records released the record in Germany as Daniel Miller Robert Rental Live, with a black and white picture sleeve, catalogue No. Marat Rough 017.